So, you decided that your business needed more traffic.

 Now, let’s talk about the bidding type.
 You need to choose what objective Google Ads should focus on:

 - Maximize Clicks: get the most possible amount of clicks within your budget.
 If you have no idea what to choose, let’s call this one the standard choice.

 - Maximize Conversion: The most interesting one but it requires you to create conversions on your website.
-By conversion we mean any important action made on your website like filling a contact form, purchasing a product, subscribe to a newsletter etc. To do that you need to go here: https://ads.google.com/aw/conversions and create a conversion tracker following the indicated steps.
+By conversion we mean any important action made on your website like filling out a contact form, purchasing a product, subscribing to a newsletter, etc. To do that you need to go here: https://ads.google.com/aw/conversions and create a conversion tracker following the indicated steps.

 So basically, Google Ads will focus on people that are more likely to “convert” instead of people who will click on your ad but will leave after.

-It is all about Google algorithm, you decide what it should be focus on.
+It is all about the Google algorithm, you decide what it should be focus on.

 - Maximize Conversion Value: Similar to the previous one.
 The difference is that it will not search a conversion regardless of the cost but instead will take into account revenue metrics like profit margin or sales revenue.
 The tool tempers bids when necessary in order to meet revenue goals (if they are specified on Google Ads or Analytics for example).

 - Target CPA: (CPA for Cost Per Acquisition) Google Ads automatically sets bids to help get as many conversions as possible at the target cost-per-action (CPA) you set.
 Some conversions may cost more or less than your target.

 - Target ROAS: (Revenue On Ad Spent) same idea as Target CPA but you need to define a percentage.
 For example, if you put 200%, it means you expect Google Ads to provide you $2 in revenue for every $1 spent.
 Of course, put a realistic objective but also a ROAS that will give you a certain margin.